On Loops in critical high-dimensional percolation: Introduction

-Let us mention that this is a quite different story from the interesting case of percolation on high-dimension tori, that has been the subject of a number of papers (including recent ones -- see for instance \cite {HStori,HMS} and the references therein) and that may at first glance look similar.
-The situation in the torus is indeed different as the macroscopic cluster and its non-contractible cycles will be created by the connection between what would correspond to ``typical very very big clusters'' in a much larger box (so that the phenomenon at work in tori can be related to the emergence of the giant component in the complete graph).
+We will also explain that other special types of exceptional clusters (or sets of touching clusters) will give rise to tight families in the large scale limit.
+A particular natural one is depicted in Figure \ref {p1} -- these are the clusters that contain starfishes with $l$ arms (i.e., there exist $l$ disjoint open paths of diameter at least $aN$ in the cluster that all start at the same point), that turn out to be tight in the box $\Lambda_N$ when the spatial dimension $d$ is even and equal to $2l$ (since we anyway assume that $d \ge 7$, we need that $l \ge 4$).
+This will be Proposition~\ref {starfish} in Section \ref {S73}.

-Finally, let us stress that this paper is in more than one way ``in the spirit'' of ideas put forward by Michael Aizenman (the paper \cite {Ai} illustrates this): On the one hand, he advocated the study of scaling limits (albeit below the critical dimension) and he also showed the way (then exploited by others, including of course his own PhD students who form a substantial fraction of the biography) on how to exploit diagrammatic bounds in order to study high-dimensional critical percolation.
+Let us mention that our results seem to be quite a different story from the interesting case of percolation on high-dimension tori, that has been the subject of a number of papers (including recent ones -- see for instance \cite {HStori,HMS,BN} and the references therein) and that may at first glance look similar.
+The situation in the torus is indeed different as the macroscopic cluster and its non-contractible cycles will be created by the connection between what would correspond to ``typical very very big clusters'' in a much larger box for percolation in the universal cover (so that the phenomenon at work in tori is more related to the emergence of the giant component in the complete graph).

-The format of this note is the following: We will not provide full detailed proofs nor a list of all possible results.
-Instead, we will try to explain informally (but hopefully convincingly) the necessary background (the techniques that lead to the existing results that we will use) and the main ideas at work in the proofs, hoping that this intermediate format would be helpful for those who are not so acquainted with high-dimensional critical percolation.
+Finally, let us stress that like many of the papers on scaling limits in these last decades, {\bf this paper is in more than one way ``in the spirit'' of ideas put forward by Michael Aizenman to whom this paper is dedicated on the occasion of his 80th birthday}: He advocated the study of scaling limits (albeit below the critical dimension), the use of tightness ideas such as in \cite {AB}, and he also showed the way (then exploited by others, including of course his own PhD students who form a substantial fraction of the bibliography) on how to exploit diagrammatic bounds and the triangle conditions \cite {AN,Ai} in order to study high-dimensional critical and near-critical percolation, and he is the one who started the study of geometric features and proliferation of critical percolation clusters in high dimensions in \cite {Ai}.